-Written information to be given to individuals:
+Written information to be given to individual:

-- Provide manufacturer's consumer information leaflet/patient information leaflet (PIL) provided with the vaccine. - Provide copy of Public Health Scotland post-vaccination leaflet. - Provide copy of Pregnant, planning a pregnancy or breastfeeding, a guide to COVID-19 vaccine to women of child bearing years.
+• Provide manufacturer's consumer information leaflet/patient information leaflet (PIL) provided with the vaccine.

+- Provide copy of Public Health Scotland post-vaccination leaflet. - Provide copy of Pregnant, planning a pregnancy or breastfeeding, a guide to COVID-19 vaccine to women of child bearing years when appropriate.